salvatoreallegra/smartshare/README.md

 File names should be unique.
 If a file is uploaded with the same name as another file, it should fail to upload.

 **Additional features for uploading**
 * **Expiration** - The client should be able to provide an [optional](https://picocli.info/#_options_and_parameters) flag denoting the number of minutes until the file expires and can no longer be accessed.
 If a value is not provided, the expiration should default to `60 minutes` from the time the file was uploaded.
-The max value allowed should be `1440` minutes (24 hours) and the min value allowed should be `1` minute.
+The maximum value allowed should be `1440` minutes (24 hours) and the minimum value allowed should be `1` minute.
 * **Maximum Downloads** - The client should be able to provide an [optional](https://picocli.info/#_options_and_parameters) flag denoting the maximum number of downloads available until the file can no longer be accessed.
 If a value is not provided, there should be no restriction on the number of downloads available.

 > ### Downloading